Medical Laboratory Technology Degree (CLT3) Degree

 Costs are estimates and are subject to change.

-• Uniform Costs: Up to $300 (Detailed information regarding uniforms will be given at program-specific mandatory orientation.)
+• Uniform/Supplies: (Up To $300) Detailed information regarding uniforms will be given at program-specific mandatory orientation.

 • Immunizations/Laboratory Tests: